 Why do businesses need Customer Success?

-Many companies are moving away from selling large, one-time deals in favour of subscription models.
+Many companies are moving away from selling large, one-time deals in favor of subscription models.
 With this model, products must prove their value before every contract renewal.
 Yet, the success of the subscription renewal depends entirely on customers continually seeing value in the product.

 “Every day we’re saying, ‘How can we keep the customer happy?
 How can we get ahead in innovation by doing this?’… because if we don’t, somebody else will.”